Sometimes just listening is enough. Other times, we can do more. Consider these tips to keep the conversation going.

 When you become more familiar with their symptoms, you can better understand their experience.

-Consider a chat from your car, order a special treat, or enjoy a movie or book together.
+Order a special treat, or enjoy a movie or book together.

 As an emotional support human, you are not a therapist.
 Suggesting they talk to a mental health professional can be one of the most important ways you provide support.

 Remind them that it’s okay to take a break and to focus on their own needs.
 Ask them how they like to recharge and invite them to brainstorm ways that work for them.
 Maybe it’s a spa day, road trip, or streaming marathon.
-If they prefer taking a break with friends rather than solo activities, and it is safe, offer to join them on a day off to refresh.
+If they prefer taking a break with friends rather than solo activities, offer to join them on a day off to refresh.

 You’ve reached out and hung out.
 It’s about continuing to show up.
 A small gesture at a time over a long period builds trust.
 It shows they matter.